drush-ops/drush/README.txt

   theme download
     Downloads a given theme using CVS.

+  watchdog tail
+    Displays the most recent watchdog log messages (default: 10 messages).

+  watchdog delete
+    Deletes all log messages of a certain type from the watchdog log (default: all).

+  watchdog notice
+    Logs a system message using the WATCHDOG_NOTICE severity level.

+  watchdog warning
+    Logs a system message using the WATCHDOG_WARNING severity level.

+  watchdog error
+    Logs a system message using the WATCHDOG_ERROR severity level.

 REQUIREMENTS
 ------------
 This version of drush is designed for Drupal 4.7.x running on a Unix